What Is the Fjord Trail?

 8. Traffic will overwhelm the Village of Cold Spring

 The fees that HHFT plans to charge for parking will incentivize visitors to seek out alternative free parking on residential streets in Cold Spring and Philipstown and at the Metro-North parking lot in Cold Spring, which HHFT has indicated would function as the southern beginning and ending point for the Fjord Trail.
+HHFT has identified 148 municipal parking spaces in Cold Spring that would service the Fjord Trail (DGEIS App.
+III/IV.L-6).

 Cold Spring’s one-way-in, one-way-out streets are unequipped to accommodate the massive influx of cars that the Fjord Trail is expected to bring to the region.
-HHFT’s parking plan will to lead to more cars, traffic, noise pollution, and air pollution in Cold Spring, as drivers circle Village streets and the Metro-North parking lot in search of coveted free parking spots.
+HHFT’s parking plan will to lead to more cars, traffic, noise pollution, and air pollution in Cold Spring, as drivers circle village streets and the Metro-North parking lot in search of coveted free parking spots.

-The Metro-North parking lot in Cold Spring routinely fills to capacity on weekends.
+The Metro-North parking lot in Cold Spring routinely fills to capacity on peak weekends.
 Demand for free weekend parking on Village streets and at the Metro-North train station will cause more traffic, noise pollution, and emissions in Cold Spring.

 9. Reckless financial planning and shoreline commercialization